How to fix widgets not working or refreshing on iPhone and iPad

 You can give this little hack a shot if widgets are still not working, refreshing, and showing the right data.

-If not, you back to Settings > General > Language & Region > Region and select a different region.
+If not, return to Settings > General > Language & Region > Region and select a different region.
 Again, go to the Home Screen and see if this region change has forced the widget to refresh and work or not.

 Language and Region settings on iPhone

-Once you have an answer, follow the same steps and set your correct language and region as before.
+Once you have an answer, follow the above steps and set the correct language and region as before.

 Tap the widget to refresh it